-There have been no material changes to our critical accounting policies and estimates as disclosed in our audited financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2023, as filed with the SEC on March 20, 2024.
+There have been no material changes to our critical accounting policies and estimates as disclosed in our audited financial statements included in the Company's Annual Report.

 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk

 The Company is a smaller reporting company and is not required to provide the information required under this Item 3.